r7kamura/rack-mongoid/README.md

 # Rack::MongoidAdapter
-Provides RESTful interface for MongoDB as a rack application.
+Provides RESTful interface for MongoDB as a rack middleware.

 ## Usage
 ```ruby